 In recent years, a new option has emerged – the senior living community.
-Brightview Senior Living now has over thirty communities in eight states.
+Brightview Senior Living now has over forty communities in eight states.
 These communities offer home-like environments that cater to both healthy aging adults, and those that need some assistance.

 A senior living community not only offers a safe and comfortable place to live, but it provides an all-encompassing lifestyle where residents can also connect and socialize with others.
-In addition, communities may come equipped with amenities, such as a cafe, pub, theater, fitness center, library, beauty salon, community store, and much more.
+In addition, senior living communities may come equipped with amenities, such as a cafe, pub, theater, fitness center, library, beauty salon, community store, and much more.

 Independent Living Vs Nursing homes

-Active adults who need relief from yard work, snow shoveling, home maintenance, or house cleaning may consider an independent living community.
+Active adults who need relief from yard work, snow shoveling, home maintenance, or house cleaning may consider an Independent Living community.
 These communities offer a newfound freedom of maintenance-free living combined with the added convenience of everyday amenities.
 They have full-service teams of associates who handle and maintain interior and exterior maintenance, on-site transportation, housekeeping, laundry service, and security.
 A dining plan is typically included, and apartments also have full kitchens in case you like to cook for yourself.
 And, if you later find that you need some assistance, you are able to access those services without having to move from the community.

 Assisted Living vs nursing homes